 A product roadmap can be used to educate the market about your product vision, making product roadmaps a powerful tool for sales teams.

-At Roadmunk, we’ve been using a client-facing version of our product roadmap in the sales cycle for over two years, and it’s been a hugely important tool for getting — and keeping — long-term business.
-We can’t tell you the number of deals we’ve closed (and kept) as a direct result of sharing our product roadmap with potential and existing customers.
-We’ve come to strongly believe that every sales team should be using their product roadmap to sell their product.
+At Roadmunk, we’ve been using a customer-facing version of our product roadmap in the sales cycle for over two years, and it’s been a hugely important tool for getting — and keeping — long-term business.
+We can’t tell you the number of deals we’ve closed (and kept) as a direct result of sharing our roadmap with potential and existing clients.
+We’ve come to strongly believe that every sales team should be using their roadmap to sell their product.

 Which isn’t to say every salesperson should get free reign on the product roadmap.
 There can be shitty consequences if a product roadmap is misused or misunderstood by someone in sales — especially if that person has a tendency to bend reality.
 (Wouldn’t be the first time.)